natebarksdale/natebarksdale.github.io/src/content/blog/2010-02-04-an-archipelago-of-churches-one-pebble-at-a-time.md

 ---

-from "[Our Lady of the Rocks](http://bldgblog.blogspot.com/2010/01/our-lady-of-rocks.html)," by Geoff Manaugh, [BLDGBLOG](http://bldgblog.blogspot.com/2010/01/our-lady-of-rocks.html), 30 January 2010 Originally published at [culture-making.com](http://www.culture-making.com)
+from "[Our Lady of the Rocks](http://bldgblog.blogspot.com/2010/01/our-lady-of-rocks.html)," by Geoff Manaugh, [BLDGBLOG](http://bldgblog.blogspot.com/2010/01/our-lady-of-rocks.html), 30 January 2010